 You can learn more about creating and managing your account by going online.

-Log into the TSA page and continue the application process.
-The TSA Application Guide describes the information you will be required to submit, including background information, passport and visa information, and training details.
-Follow these guidelines to ensure your uploaded documents are legible.
+Log into your account on the TSA portal and continue the application process.
+The TSA Application Guide tab, at the top of the FTSP website, describes the information you will be required to submit, including background information, passport and visa information, and training details.
+In addition, they stress the importance of making sure your uploaded documents are legible.

 Upon completion of the application, you will be prompted to click on the “validate and submit” icon.
 If any errors appear in the application, you will be instructed to make any necessary corrections or complete any missing information.

 After making any changes, click on “submit application.”
 For the application to proceed further, you must select “I agree” or “I disagree” after reviewing important information regarding your application.

 Your security threat assessment request status will be available through your account on the FTSP candidate home page.
 Each training event you have entered into the system will be listed in the Current Flight Training Applications section of the FTSP home page after login.
 You can find descriptions of each status type on the web site.